92.7 MIX FM'S GIVE ME 5 FOR KIDS 2020

 Funds raised this year also purchased a video laryngoscope for the neonatal unit, two kanmed beds (heated water mattresses) to enable tiny babies to move from the incubators earlier, muslin wraps, childrens books and other resources for the birthing and neonatal unit, and breastfeeding stools, along with a range of distractive therapy resources and training for staff in paediatric areas across our hospitals.

-Funds raised this year went towards two paediatric ventilators at the Sunshine Coast University and Nambour Hospital Emergency Departments, an extension to the yoga and pet therapy & local Clown Doctor services and the installation of state-of-the-art digital interactive displays for child-friendly waiting areas at the Sunshine Coast University Hospital including the Paediatric Outpatients, Emergency Unit and the Childrens Ward.
+Funds raised in 2017 went towards two paediatric ventilators at the Sunshine Coast University and Nambour Hospital Emergency Departments, an extension to the yoga and pet therapy & local Clown Doctor services and the installation of state-of-the-art digital interactive displays for child-friendly waiting areas at the Sunshine Coast University Hospital including the Paediatric Outpatients, Emergency Unit and the Childrens Ward.

 This year's appeal also funded colourful finishing touches to the beautiful, but very clinical, paeadiatric walls and windows in the Emergency, Outpatients and PCCU areas of SCUH, as well as the wonderfully colourful portholes that line the walls to the entrance to the Womens and Families Unit.

-Funds raised this year further supported the unprecedented $1.4million funding commitment Mix FM's Give Me 5 for Kids made to the growth of the Coast's Child Development Service.
+Funds raised in 2016 further supported the unprecedented $1.4million funding commitment MIX FM's Give Me 5 for Kids made to the growth of the Coast's Child Development Service.
 See 2014, the year the service relocated, for more details on this special project that continues to benefit countless children and families.

 This year we also contributed to the local Clown Doctor service, music and yoga therapy and the final year of the free TV Hire and Wi-Fi service at the Childrens Ward at Nambour Hospital before the move to the Sunshine Coast University Hospital (SCUH).